-Currently, the Census Bureau predicts that a quarter of addresses in non-Update/Enumerate areas will be worked in field.
+Currently, the Census Bureau predicts 30 percent of addresses in non-Update/Enumerate areas will be worked in field.

 In-field address canvassing is the process in which listers visit specific geographic areas to identify every place where people could live or stay, and then to compare what they see on the ground to the bureau's existing address list and either verify or correct the address and location information.
 For the 2020 Census, listers will also classify each living quarters as either a housing unit or a group quarters facility.
 Listers will knock on doors at every structure in an attempt to locate living quarters.
 If someone answers, the lister will ask if there are any additional living quarters in the structure or on the property.
 If the lister does not find anyone at home, the lister will update the address list as best he or she can by observation.

 The 2017 Census Test was an opportunity for the Census Bureau to test the feasibility of collecting tribal enrollment information, among other objectives.
 Areas with relatively high concentrations of people who identify as American Indian or Alaska Native, including Alaska, were oversampled in the test.
 However, only households with mailable city-style addresses were included in the sample.

 Based on feedback the Census Bureau received, the bureau decided not to add a question about tribal enrollment to the 2020 Census questionnaire.

 The images below show the content of the 2017 Census Test questionnaire.